Georgia State Office of Rural Health

 Medicare Beneficiary Quality Improvement Project (MBQIP) activities are focused on the four different quality domains.
 Building and maintaining the participation of all critical access hospitals (CAHs) in MBQIP through these sets of quality measurement and reporting activities are required.

-The program provides access to performance measurement system software that helps hospitals collect, report and analyze clinical quality data.
+The Georgia FlexProgram utilizes a subcontractor to implement MBQIP activities.
+The MBQIP subcontractor provides access to performance measurement system software that helps hospitals collect, report and analyze clinical quality data.
 Real-time reporting provides immediate feedback on performance for hospital quality improvement opportunities.
-The CAHs have access to ongoing technical assistance for data collection and reporting to the Centers for Medicare & Medicaid Services (CMS) Hospital Compare website.
-The Agency for Healthcare Research and Quality (AHRQ) Patient Safety Culture Survey tool is provided via web-based survey as well as additional online resources such as survey guidance, tips, and standard and customizable marketing templates.
-Post-survey technical assistance is provided via dashboards, graphics, prioritized questions and dimensions as well as next steps.
+CAHs have access to ongoing technical assistance for data collection and reporting to the Hospital Compare website.
+The Agency for Healthcare Research and Quality (AHRQ) Patient Safety Culture Survey tool is provided via a web-based survey.
+Additional online resources such as survey guidance, tips, and standard and customizable marketing templates are also provided.
+Post-survey technical assistance includes the use of dashboards, graphics, prioritized questions and dimensions as well as next steps.

 All 30 Georgia CAHs have committed to reporting the full set of MBQIP measures.

-- Performing comprehensive assessments and analyses of reporting practices for Medicare reimbursement
+- Performing comprehensive re-assessments and analyses of reporting practices for Medicare reimbursement

-- Preparing hospital-specific recommendations based on evidenced-based best practices
+- Provision of on-site leadership consultative visits to provide hospital-specific recommendations based on evidenced-based best practices

-Population health will be a focus for Georgia Flex this grant cycle.
-A subcontractor will implement the project and focus initially on conducting a regional population health management needs assessment analysis for each community/county in which fourteen targeted 501c (3) CAHs provide services.
-Key activities will include:
+A subcontractor will implement the second phase of the Population Health project and focus on conducting a regional population health management needs assessment analysis for each community/county for sixteen targeted CAHs.
+Key activities include:

 - Develop Community Health Profiles to report on some of the factors that influence the health of individuals and populations in the CAH service area.
 Each profile to include: